PopularCategoryTheory/PopularCategoryTheory.github.io/_posts/2022-10-05-introtocat.md

 **Exercise 1:** Using our definition of mappings, and composition, try to find out what $$f \circ (i_{t} \circ g)$$ and $$(f \circ i_{t}) \circ g$$ is.
 Do you notice anything?
 Do you identify a problem?
 Remember that operations in brackets will need to be performed first!

 **Spoiler:**
 <details> You should not run into a problem, however this might be a bit tricky to comprehend.
-If you don't want to solve this mathematically, try making sense of it using the sentences we used earlier, to define $$i_{t},f$$ and $$g,$$ and apply those definitions. $ </details>
+If you don't want to solve this mathematically, try making sense of it using the sentences we used earlier and apply those definitions. $ </details>

 **Exercise 2:** Using our definition of mappings, and composition, try to find out what $$f \circ (g \circ f)$$ and $$(f \circ g) \circ f$$ is.
 Do you notice anything?
 Do you identify a problem?
 Remember that operations in brackets will need to be performed first!